SummersMegan/drip-drop-api/README.md

 ### Base URL

-The base URL for the Drip Drop is: https://desolate-oasis-71104.herokuapp.com/api
+The base URL for the Drip Drop API is: https://desolate-oasis-71104.herokuapp.com/api

 ### Authentication